lorenzo-italiano/seasonsforce-ms-keycloak/README.md

 ## Description

-This file is a *tutorial* on how to set up keycloak in a microservices architecture.
-It is not a tutorial in the traditional sense, but rather a collection of notes on how to set up keycloak in a microservices architecture.
-It is meant to be used as a reference for future developers who need to set up keycloak in a microservices architecture.
+This file is a *tutorial* on how to set up keycloak in a microservices' architecture.
+It is not a tutorial in the traditional sense, but rather a collection of notes on how to set up keycloak in a microservices' architecture.
+It is meant to be used as a reference for future developers who need to set up keycloak in a microservices' architecture.

 ## Keycloak container